 Our belief is also that brands need to connect emotionally with their customers and not just talk about the functional benefits of whatever their product or service is.

 But why?
 I hear you ask.
 Well, here’s the lowdown:

-Any business that talks about WHAT it does not WHY it does it will struggle to create loyalty.
-This is because talking about just the functional stuff you do can easily be mirrored by a competitor – and then the only differentiator becomes price.
+Any business that talks about what it does not why it does it will struggle to create customer loyalty.
+This is because talking about just the functional stuff you do can easily be mirrored by a competitor – and then the only differentiator becomes the price.
 This is where you start to commoditise your offering.
 If you are happy to remain in a market where you’re just banging on about price then:

 a) you’ll be comfortable with a fickle consumer who can easily be nicked by someone up the road selling something cheaper

-b) don’t expect to build any loyalty to your brand
+b) don’t expect to build any customer loyalty to your brand

 c) you’ll never be a Glow client